sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 ## Call Contract

-The next step is to start playing chess.
-Each chess move is a call to the contract and triggers a change in the contract state.
+The next step is to start playing.
+Each move is a call to the contract and triggers a change in the contract state.
 The interaction of the web application with the contract mainly occurs in this phase.
 It mainly includes the following steps:

 ### 1. Alice or Bob clicks on the square